dzhekzzzz/esp32-artpcb-firmware/readme.md

 ## 🧾 Notes on the Code

 The firmware initializes a secure MQTT client, connects to Wi-Fi, synchronizes time via NTP, and sets up a simple web server for managing configuration.
 All key settings are stored in non-volatile memory to persist between reboots.
 Commands received via MQTT allow remote control over GPIO and UART functionality.
+To control gpio you need topic gpio/control and message 1(gpio on) or 0(gpio off), for UART its same but topic it uart/control.

 ## 💬 Feedback